 to the Turkish coast.
 On the right is Samsun Daği (Mount Mykale).

-The rock of the Priene Acropolis on the other side of Mount Mykale.
+The rock of the Priene Acropolis on the other side of Mount Mykale, on the

 The remains of the ancient theatre at Güzelçamlı, on the west side of Samsun Daği (Mount Mykale).

-Until 1920s Güzelçamlı was a Greek village known as Giaur-Changlee (also referred to as Changli or Tshangli).
-An ancient inscription referring to Panionion was seen on the wall of the Church of the Panagia (Virgin Mary) here by the European travellers Jacob Spon and George Wheler in 1673 .
+Until 1920s Güzelçamlı was a Greek village known as Giaur-Changlee (also referred to as Changli or Tshangli, and in Turkish as Rumçamlısı) .
+An ancient inscription referring to Panionion, seen on the wall of the Church of the Panagia (Virgin Mary) in 1673, was reported by the English traveller George Wheler .
 Wheler presumed that the ancient name of the place was Panionion and subsequent scholarly visitors to the area agreed with this theory.

-Today there is not much to see of this sanctuary apart from the remains of a small theatre and a few barely identifiable piles of stone overgrown by wild vegetation.
+Today there is not much to see of this sanctuary apart from the remains of the small theatre and a few barely identifiable piles of stone overgrown by wild vegetation.

 In 2004 the German archaeologist Hans Lohmann discovered another site further up the mountain, on Çatallar Tepe, 750 meters above sea level, around 5 km east of Güzelçamlı.
 It is believed that this was the site of the first Panionion which may have been destroyed in the mid 6th century BC, perhaps by Persian general Harpagus.
 The Panionion may have been rebuilt at Güzelçamlı during the Classical period.